Queensferry Stakes

-The Queensferry Stakes is a Listed flat horse race in Great Britain open to horses aged three years or older.
+The Queensferry Stakes is a Listed flat horse race in Great Britain which from 2026 is restricted to horses aged three years.

+In previous years it was open to horses three years and older.
 It is run at Chester over a distance of 6 furlongs and 17 yards (1,223 metres), and it is scheduled to take place each year in late July or early August.

 The race was first run in 1998.